danimaniac/OpenAPS-Explorer-Board-Edison-vented-case/README.md

+WIP...not yet ready for print.
+To do: finalize power button, confirm Explorer Board layout & dimensions (location of screws, power button, etc) once item is received (still on backorder).

 # OpenAPS-Explorer-Board-Edison-vented-case

 The contents of the enclosure will include an Explorer Board (custom printed pcb), an Intel Edison development module, and a LiPo battery.
 These items will be very compact and must be held securely within the enclosure but also be easily removable.
 This case should be sufficiently vented (non-powered) and have rounded edges and corners to ensure maximum comfort when carried in the pocket.
 The overall outer dimensions of the case should remain as small as possible.